MatteoManzoni/rehau-neasmart2.0-integration-ha/README.md

 **Integration between Rehau Neasmart 2.0 Climate Control Systems and Homeassistant**

-This integration leverages a dedicated add-on to shim the Sysbus protocol (ModbusRTU) of the heating system to something easy to digest with an integration (set of REST APIs)
+This integration leverages a dedicated add-on to shim the Sysbus protocol (ModbusRTU) of the heating system to something easy to digest with an integration (set of REST APIs) [which you can find here](https://github.com/MatteoManzoni/RehauNeasmart2.0_Gateway)

 ### How to install